RCFJio/H.pylori-detection/README.md

 ### 📈 Visualizations
 - The notebook includes performance plots and prediction visualizations using `matplotlib`.
 - Bounding boxes are overlaid on validation images to check prediction accuracy.
-- In visualization the image path and label path should be changed make sure that the image used for visualization is a part of val folder
+- In visualization the image path and label path should be changed and make sure that the image used for visualization is a part of val folder

 ---